How do I get epididymo-orchitis?

 - If you lose your pills or can’t finish them for any reason, go back to the clinic where you were treated.

-- To help with pain, you can take pain medicine (e.g., acetaminophen, ibuprofen), rest in bed, use ice packs, and wear supportive underwear.
+- To help with pain, you can take pain medicine (like acetaminophen or ibuprofen), rest in bed, use ice packs, and wear supportive underwear.

 What if I still have symptoms following treatment?